 The Child Exploitation and Obscenity Section (CEOS) hires five to six current law students to work as Legal Interns each spring, summer and fall.
 These positions are volunteer (i.e. uncompensated positions for course credit) and are open until filled.
-Summer internships are full-time positions, while spring and fall internships may be part-time (at least 16 hours per week) or full-time, at the intern’s discretion.
+Summer internships are full-time positions, while spring and fall internships may be part-time (must total a minimum of 120 hours for the semester for at least 8 weeks) or full-time, at the intern’s discretion.

 Currently accepting applications for:

 Second-year and third-year law students are eligible to apply.
 First-year law students are eligible to apply for the summer internship only.
 Prior to finalizing an appointment, all interns are required to undergo a security check, which includes a name and fingerprint clearance with the Federal Bureau of Investigation and a determination of suitability for employment based on the information a candidate provides in the security form.
 U.S. citizenship required.
 Applicants also must have lived within the United States for at least 37 of the last 60 months.

 Legal interns work directly with the Section's trial attorneys on a variety of assignments, ranging from conducting legal research and writing to assisting in the investigation and prosecution of child exploitation and obscenity offenses.

 Submission deadlines for each semester:

 Fall internship position, please submit no later than June 1.

 Spring internship position, please submit no later than October 1.